OscaPete/cse210-02/README.md

 - The player enters a number between 1-13
 - If the player guesses correctly he gains 100
 - If he guesses wrong, he loses 75 points.
-- The game continues until the player has 0 points.
+- The game continues until the player has 0 points (loss) or reaches 1000 points (win).

 ## Required Technologies
 ---